-If you want to employ a user onboarding tool and looking for a solution rather than WalkMe, we prepared a list of tools that can be very good alternatives to WalkMe that includes low-cost and free (open-source) products.
+If you want to employ a user onboarding tool and looking for a solution rather than WalkMe, we prepared a list of tools that are decent alternatives to WalkMe that includes low-cost and free (open-source) products.

 First, let’s dive into the pros and cons of WalkMe: